 Klf14tm1(KOMP)Vlcg deletion mice were generated as described in the Supplemental Note.
 Deletion mice were kept under controlled light (light 7am–7pm, dark 7pm–7am), temperature (21±2°C) and humidity (55±10%) conditions.
 They had free access to water (9–13 ppm chlorine) and were fed ad libitum on a commercial diet (SDS Rat and Mouse No. 3 Breeding diet, RM3) until 18 weeks of age when they were then transferred to a high fat diet (45% kcal from fat; D12451; Research Diets).

 Cohorts of male and female mice were bred for longitudinal blood and body composition based phenotyping tests.
-These included four groups: 1) MAT (heterozygotes (hets) inheriting the allele maternally), 2) PAT (hets inheriting the allele paternally), 3) WT MAT controls and 4) WT PAT controlsSample size estimates were based on previous experience and data from other mouse models in which the relevant traits were measured.
+These included four groups: 1) MAT (heterozygotes (hets) inheriting the allele maternally), 2) PAT (hets inheriting the allele paternally), 3) WT MAT controls and 4) WT PAT controls.
+Sample size estimates were based on previous experience and data from other mouse models in which the relevant traits were measured.
 These data were used in power calculations to help in deciding cohort sizes.
 Mice were housed in single sex groups of mixed genotype across multiple litters and were not randomised into groups.
 Mouse IDs and genotypes were recorded on the cages and were not blinded to the operator carrying out the animal procedure although subsequent tests only include animal ID information and clinical chemistry was carried out by a core service without knowledge of the genotypes.

 Echo-MRI analysis and fasted blood sampling from the lateral tail vein (local anaesthetic) were carried out at 8, 12, 22 and 27 weeks of age.
 Whole blood glucose was measured using an AlphaTRAK meter and test strips (Abbott).
 Plasma insulin was assayed using a Mouse insulin ELISA kit (Mercodia).
 Terminal blood samples were collected from 33 week old mice by intraperitoneal anaesthesia and cardiac puncture following an overnight fast.
 Samples were kept on ice then centrifuged for 10 minutes at 8,000xg in a centrifuge set to room temperature.
 The resulting plasma was analysed on board a Beckman Coulter AU680 clinical chemistry analyser using reagents and settings recommended by the manufacturer.
 Clinical biochemistry for cholesterol analysis was conducted on 8, 22, 27 and 33 week blood samples.